tumblr/colossus/docs/quickstart.md

 ## Let's get Hacking

-Writing a service in ~5 lines of code is pretty neat, but obviously this example is artifically simple and doesn't really illustrate the real power of Colossus.
+Writing a service in ~5 lines of code is pretty neat, but obviously this example is artificially simple and doesn't really illustrate the real power of Colossus.
 Let's try doing something a little more interesting, such as writing a http interface to a redis server.